Ensuring the safety and security of our users' information is important to us at Grammarly. We maintain protections and practice privacy by design.

 Additionally, you are able to see data that Grammarly associates with your account by requesting a personal data report.
 Request a personal data report by navigating to your privacy settings and clicking “Submit Request” under Personal Data Report.

 We take your privacy very seriously.
-We do not share your content with any third parties except for the generative AI partners described below.
+We do not share your content with any third parties except for the generative AI partners described below, and only then with security and sanitization measures in place.
 We have security measures in place to ensure that your content stays private so you can trust that it is safe with us.
-We only disclose personal data to third parties as outlined in the "With Whom Does Grammarly Share Personal Information?" section of our Privacy Policy.
-This is necessary for us to deliver Grammarly's services to our users.

 No one individual at Grammarly can read your text at will.
 We tightly control access to user data within the company.
 Only those with an approved need to access certain data are granted access via specific, audited permissions.
 Access to data requires review and approval by responsible managers and a member of the security team.